 The described representative results focus on a few cardiovascular structures commonly used in

-planning, training, or testing setting.
-These were created using isotropic CT-datasets with a ST of 1 mm and a voxel size of 1 mm³.
+planning, training, or testing settings.
+These were created using isotropic CT-datasets with a ST of 1.0 mm and a voxel size of 1.0 mm³.
 The aortic aneurysm models’ wall thickness was set at 2.5 mm complying with comparative tensile testing results of the printing material (tensile strength: 0.62 ± 0.01 N/mm²; Fmax: 1.
-55 ± 0.02 N; elongation: 9.01 ± 0.34 %) and porcine aortic samples (Width: 1 mm; Fmax: 1.62 ± 0.83 N; elongation: 9.04 ± 2.76 %).
+55 ± 0.02 N; elongation: 9.01 ± 0.34 %) and porcine aortic samples (width: 1 mm; Fmax: 1.62 ± 0.83 N; elongation: 9.04 ± 2.76 %).

 The presented 3D-printed models offer a wide range of possibilities in CT-imaging.
 The printed material can easily be distinguished from the surrounding agar and possible metallic implants (Figure 3A).
 Therefore, the use of a contrast agent is normally not required, except for generating dynamic imaging sequences.
 This can be especially useful for the evaluation of endovascular stentgrafts, since it allows for the visualization of possible prosthesis mismatches and subsequently appearing endoleaks.

-As a staple in daily clinical work, sonographic imaging is a prime example for the application of 3D-printed models as training setups.
+As a staple in daily clinical work, sonographic imaging is a prime example for the application of 3D-printed models as training setup.
 It can be used for both the evaluation of heart valve dynamics, as well as investigation of the whole heart, particularly in pediatrics.
 Ultrasonic imaging of the 3D-printed model reveals a good permeability of the ultrasonic waves.
 Furthermore, it is possible to distinguish between the model’s wall, the surrounding agar and thin dynamic objects, like heart valve leaflets (Figure 3B).
 The agar layer on top of the model provides realistic haptic feedback during the scanning process.

 The usage of 4D-MRI in the flow analysis within the flow loop offers a wide range of possible applications in pre-interventional imaging.
 4D-MRI sequence enables visualization of fluid flow, turbulences, and wall shear stress within the 3D-printed model.
 This allows for the analysis of flow patterns following artificial heart valves, which can lead to high wall shear stress and turbulence in the ascending aorta and aortic arch (Figure 3C).
 The impact of turbulence and high wall shear stress is specifically interesting for the analysis of aortic aneurysms.
 Thus, the 3D-models can help to better understand the occurrence of aneurysms in both the thoracic and abdominal aorta.